-Our research spans basic science, translational, and health services investigation, and our impact speaks for itself: We rank in the top 5 for National Institutes of Health funding, with a total of more than $30 million in extramural support, and we publish more than 700 papers annually.
+Our research spans basic science, translational, and health services investigation, and our impact speaks for itself: In 2017, we ranked #1 for National Institutes of Health funding, with a total of more than $35 million in extramural support, and we publish more than 900 papers annually.

 Support from the Ground Up